particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="note"}}
 SoftAP is available only on the Photon and P1 (Gen 2).

-It is not available on cellular devices or on the Argon (Gen 3 Wi-Fi).
+It is not available on cellular devices, the Argon (Gen 3 Wi-Fi), the Photon 2, or P2.
 {{note op="end"}}